The Lost Vikings: Gameplay

-The Lost Vikings is a side-scrolling platform adventure in which the player alternates control of the three Viking characters, guiding each of them one at a time (though control may be swapped from character to character at any point) from a designated start point in each level to the exit.
-The game offers a two-player cooperative mode in which each player simultaneously controls one Viking and is allowed to change control to the third, unused Viking at any point.
-Every level is designed such that each Viking must contribute his unique skills to help the other two through to the end.
+The Lost Vikings is a side-scrolling platform adventure where the player alternates control of the three Viking characters, guiding each of them one at a time (though control may be swapped from character to character at any point) from a designated start point to the exit.
+The Mega Drive/Genesis version of the game offers a two-player cooperative mode in which each player simultaneously controls one Viking and is allowed to change control to the third, unused Viking at any point.
+Every level is designed so that each Viking must contribute his unique skills to help the other two through to the end.
 Similarly, to finish the level, all three characters must reach the exit point.
-The Vikings each have three health points which they can lose by getting hurt by enemies or by falling from great heights.
-Should any Viking run out of health points, he dies; gameplay will then continue with any remaining Vikings, but the level becomes unwinnable, and the player will eventually have to restart the level and try again.
+Every Viking has three health points that can be lost by getting hurt by enemies or by falling from great heights.
+Any Viking that runs out of health points will die.
+Gameplay will then continue with the remaining Vikings, but the level becomes unwinnable, and the player will eventually have to restart and try again.
 However, the game offers unlimited continues.

-Each Viking has the ability to carry and use items—such as keys, bombs, and food (which restores health points)—as well as a unique set of skills:
+Each Viking has the ability to carry and use items such as keys, bombs, and food (that restores health points).
+These items can also be swapped between characters as long as they are close to each other.
+Each Viking also has a unique set of skills: